skotzko/oldblog/source/_posts/2014-09-13-follow-your-curiosity.markdown

 categories:

 ---

-TITLE IDEAS:

-Walking through the desert

-Follow your curiosity
+# Follow your curiosity through the desert

-_This is the first post in an ongoing, "good advice" series, where I pay forward the advice I've received which has made or is making a real difference for me._
+_NB: This is the first post in an ongoing, "good advice" series, where I pay forward the advice I've received which has made or is making a real difference for me._

-A little while ago, I was feeling pretty damn frustrated.
-I didn't know what I wanted to do.
-I was drifting for awhile and exploring different landscapes and scenes of the tech world.

-For several months, since I got back from South America (tk link to SA post) I had been looking at different areas to start building some prototypes in.
-Looking at mobile, big data, etc. And trying to come up with ideas.
+I've been feeling damn frustrated since I got back from South America (tk link to spanish post).
+Since I returned, I've been exploring different technological landscapes, looking to see which area draws me in.

+From May through July, I spent a lot of my time building crappy prototypes.
+And trying to come up with new ideas.
+And I didn't like any of them.

+## On organic interest
-And I worked on that for awhile.
-From May or June until July, I tried out quite a few ideas.
-All of them either didn't work, or I didn't like them enough to pursue.
-I mean, if I couldn't get myself interested in working on something for two or three weeks, how could I possibly build it into something real and interesting for other people?
+Either the ideas were just plain bad, or weren't sustainably interesting to me.
+There were quite a few that would work and make somebody a lot of money, but not me—I was just the wrong person to deliver on that idea.
+I mean, if I couldn't get myself interested in working on something for more than two weeks, how could I possibly build it into something real and interesting for other people?
 Nonstarter.

+There has to be a basis of organic interest.

+## The (Wrong) Question?
-So this all got pretty frustrating and I got frustrated by the lack of progress and wanting to have a real direction to run in.
-So I started asking other entrepreneurs, "what do you do in this situation?"
-And I got a lot of answers back.
-And apart from a few nuggets, most of those answers weren't very useful.
-So then I got frustrated with that.
+By July, I felt very frustrated by the lack of progress and the desire to have a direction to run in.
+So I started asking other entrepreneurs, "what do you do in this situation? what do you do when you're trying to come up with something interesting and hating everything you're coming up with?"

+This was a mental walk through the desert.
+This became The Question.

+**The Question generated a lot of answers.
+Mostly useless answers.**

+Why?
+Because The Question was actually The Wrong Question.

-But then, I just happened to be up in SF with 500 (tk 500 link) and happened to grab lunch with Mat Johnson (tk link) a really nice and smart guy who works on distribution with portfolio companies.
-In terms of startups, he's been around the block a few times.
-So I asked him the same question I'd been asking everyone else: "
+In July, I was up in San Francisco and had lunch with Mat Johnson (tk link), a very smart guy who works on distribution with 500 (tk 500 link) portfolio companies.
+Just like everyone else, Mat got hit with The (soon to be known as) Wrong Question.

-Things were kind of frustrating because I didn't really know where I wanted to go.
-I was experimenting with ideas, trying out prototypes, and nothing was working.
-So I started asking people for their advice:

-> How do you walk through the desert and make it out alive?

-This was my mental walk through the desert.

-I got many responses, some useful, many not.
-But eventually, I happened to have lunch with Mat Johnson (tk twitter link) and asked him the same.
 His response?
 "Yeah, that's not going to work.
 You're forcing it."

 Okay.
 So, what would?
 His advice:

 > I wish I could give you a formula for this, but as far as I know there isn't one.
 >
 > The only approach I think has a decent chance of working is just to follow your curiosity and see where it leads you.

-As soon as I heard that, I knew he was right.
-But even so, what to do didn't really hit me for awhile.
+As soon as I heard that, I knew it was true.
+Nonetheless, what _I_ should do didn't occur to me for awhile.

-I started reflecting on all the different things I'd looked at in the last six months.
-And what I quickly realized was that all the things that I'd actually thought were interesting, and neat or cool—as opposed to what I thought I should be interested in—all of these things did in fact have something in common.
+I took stock of all the different things I'd looked at in the last six months.
+All the prototypes, white papers, use cases, everything.
+What I quickly realized was that all the things that I'd actually thought were interesting, that I thought were neat or cool—as opposed to what I thought I should be interested in—what did these things have something in common?

-And that something was the fact that **they all involved turning data into information.**
+And that something was the fact that **they all involved turning gobs of data into useful information.** (Information != data.)

 They were things like: